wazuh/wazuh-dashboard-plugins/docs/development/README.md

 yarn install
 ```

 This command will install all the dependencies needed to lint and format the code on the changed files.
+And prepare the environment to run the pre-commit hook.

 ## Linting